 Don't be tempted in by low rates if they're coupled with high fees; do the maths carefully to find the right mortgage for you.

-There are plenty of things to consider with buy-to-let mortgages - read our buy-to-let mortgage guide for more information, or call London & Country on 0800-073-1959 for fee-free, expert advice.
+There are plenty of things to consider with buy-to-let mortgages - read our buy-to-let mortgage guide for more information.

-But Hollingworth urges would-be investors to consider the worst-case scenario and whether they could still afford both mortgages if they were left without a tenant.
+But would-be investors should consider the worst-case scenario and whether they could still afford both mortgages if they were left without a tenant.

 Not only that, but a buy-to-let property will need money spending on it, whether to repair wear and tear, carry out upgrades or replace items if you're letting it furnished.